kunalpro379/Sketch_Into_Human_Face_GANs/README.md

-# Human Face Sketch to Real Face Conversion
+# Human Face Sketch to Real Face Conversion(Currently Working on It)

 This project implements a deep learning model to convert hand-drawn face sketches into realistic face images using a GAN (Generative Adversarial Network) architecture.